HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 Contributing
 ==========================

 This design document was originally written in 1996.
 As of 2004, GSL itself is essentially feature complete, the developers are not actively working on any major new functionality.

 The main emphasis is now on ensuring the stability of the existing functions, improving consistency, tidying up a few problem areas and fixing any bugs that are reported.
-Potential contributors are encouraged to gain familiarity with the library by investigating and fixing known problems listed in the BUGS file in the CVS repository.
+Potential contributors are encouraged to gain familiarity with the library by investigating and fixing known problems listed in the :code:`BUGS` file in the CVS repository.

 Adding large amounts of new code is difficult because it leads to differences in the maturity of different parts of the library.
 To maintain stability, any new functionality is encouraged as packages, built on top of GSL and maintained independently by the author, as in other free software projects (such as the Perl CPAN archive and TeX CTAN archive, etc).

 Packages
 -----------------

 The design of GSL permits extensions to be used alongside the existing library easily by simple linking.
 For example, additional random number generators can be provided in a separate library:

 .. code-block:: console